Antofagasta: Governance

 Within the electoral divisions of Chile, Antofagasta is represented in the Chamber of Deputies by Marcela Hernando (PRSD) and Paulina Nuñez (RN) as part of the 4th electoral district, together with Mejillones, Sierra Gorda and Taltal.
 The commune is represented in the Senate by Pedro Araya (Progressive Convergence, 2014–2022) and Alejandro Guillier (Progressive Convergence, 2014–2022) as part of the 2nd senatorial constituency (Antofagasta Region).

 The township has three local police courts.
 In addition, the Municipality of Antofagasta has a number of municipal headquarters, which are entities created to meet and control certain community needs a more specific way.

 Economy

 Antofagasta's economic development is mainly based on copper mining and nonmetallic minerals such as nitrate and iodine.

-It is also important port activity, although in recent years has lost the lead port in the region, due to the installation of the megaport of Mejillones.
+There are refinery furnaces for the copper industry.
+Cement and lime are mined to aid copper refining.
+The area also has iron ore deposits, for steel.